With Jesus in joy and sorrow

 Jesus suffered a lot, but he did not suffer from a missing or wrong faith.
 On the contrary, out of love, he came to earth - the Son of God became man.
 Out of faith in God and out of love for those for whose salvation he came to earth, Jesus suffered unjustified suffering and refused to harm even those who abused him - so perfect were his love and faith.
 If we follow Jesus in suffering because we love other people, let us be comforted that this is a fundamental part of our succession.
 Note the following two verses:

-• “The Lord is near to the brokenhearted, and he saves the contrite in spirit” (Psalm 34,19)
+• "The Lord is near to the brokenhearted and saves those who are crushed in spirit."
+(Ps 34,19)

 When our love and God's grace are rejected, we are sad.
 Even though such a love is precious because it fuels our suffering, we do not run away from it and do not stop loving others the way God loves them.
 To suffer to love is to be a faithful witness of Christ.
 So we follow his example and follow in his footsteps.